 Ptosis is a drooping of the upper lid of one or both eyes.
-We have many children with ptosis, and have found that a conservative course of treatment is best suited to their needs.
-Basically, we need to ensure that they maintain good vision in each eye, and then as they grow a little older, we can consider correction of the ptosis.
+We have many children with ptosis and have found that a conservative course of treatment is best suited to their needs.
+Basically, we need to ensure that they maintain good vision in each eye, and then as they grow a little older, we can consider the correction of the ptosis.

 <Click here to learn about Droopy Eyelid Treatment for adults at Thomas Eye Group>

 It is important that we follow children with ptosis to ensure the normal development of their vision.
 Children with ptosis will often raise their eyebrows to raise the eyelid, and may also hold the head back to see out from under the eyelid.
 This allows them to see normally, despite the droopy lid.